 On this occasion, BT engineer London, removed the socket,

-the wiring pulled back and shifted to where it should have been
+to where it should have been when first installed.

 Down near the skirting and next to a power socket.

-A reasonable place and no damage to the property.
+A reasonable place for any home and no damage to the property.

 Openreach would not come back and fix their bad work:

 Instead they quoted £130+vat + £69 per hour as a call out

 Plus parts to replace the socket.